JosueCota/RESTful-API-with-Flask/README.md

 ## Setup
 1. Setup python virtual environment using .venv
-2. Install all dependencies from requirements.txt folder
+2. Install all dependencies from requirements.txt file
-3. Setup local database with username and password fields
+3. Setup local sql database with username and password fields
 4. Set .env variables for database and jwt secret
 5. Run python app.py in the terminal